Student's death touches nerve in austerity-hit Greece

-ATHENS, Aug 16 (Reuters) - A 19-year old Greek student who died after an argument with a bus ticket inspector has come to symbolise the plight of a population ground down by worsening poverty and unemployment.
+ATHENS (Reuters) - A 19-year old Greek student who died after an argument with a bus ticket inspector has come to symbolize the plight of a population ground down by worsening poverty and unemployment.

-Thanassis Kanaoutis suffered a fatal head injury when he fell or jumped from a moving bus as it passed through a middle-class neighbourhood of Athens late on Tuesday.

 Prosecutors have not yet established how Kanaoutis died.